-- Multi-residential blocks (Blocks 1-5);
+- Multi-residential blocks (Blocks 1-3);

-- Open Space block (Block 6)
+- Open Space block (Block 4)

-- Stormwater Management facility (Block 7);
+- Stormwater Management facility (Block 5);

-- Future road widening (Arkell Road) (Block 8); and
+- Future road widening (Arkell Road) (Block 6); and

 - Municipal right-of-way (20.0m width) (Street A).

-Refer to Appendix A for the Draft Plan of Subdivision prepared by MHBC (dated April 29, 2021).
+Refer to Appendix A for the Draft Plan of Subdivision prepared by MHBC (dated April 27, 2022).

-3.1 Municipal Right-of-Way
+3.1 Municipal Right-of-Ways

 As shown on the Draft Plan, the proposed development is serviced by a single local road from Arkell Road at Summerfield Drive to the existing Dawes Avenue in the neighbouring Arkell Meadows subdivision.
 The roadway will be constructed to an urban cross-section, including: asphalt pavement, concrete curb and gutters, concrete sidewalks, roadway illumination, and boulevard landscaping.
 The proposed 20.0m wide right-of-way is to match the existing cross-section design of Dawes Avenue.
 Refer to Appendix B for more details regarding the City's typical 20.0m right-of-way cross-section, utilizing the 10m roadway.
-The connection of the proposed right-of-way to existing Dawes Avenue will require the removal of the temporary culde-sac and the completion of Dawes Avenue within the adjacent Arkell Meadows subdivision.